 The CLEO Institute provides a professional development workshop for teachers that helps them discover innovative ways to include climate change education in their curriculum.
 This training allows educators to create more robust lesson plans.
 We also publish a quarterly newsletter that offers teachers additional resources, materials, and ideas to use in their classrooms.

 Teachers from grades K-12

-In 2020 we trained over 250 teachers across Florida.
+In 2020, we trained over 250 teachers across Florida.
 We also had teachers participate in our teacher workshops from all over the world.
-Cleo is a proud partner of the Miami-Dade County public school system, the 4th largest school district in the united states, incorporating climate across the curriculum to their steam schools.
-Each year during earth week, we also host three online climate trainings for teachers & students to amplify climate literacy in the classrooms!
+CLEO is a proud partner of the Miami-Dade County Public School system, the 4th largest school district in the United States, incorporating climate across the curriculum in their STEAM schools.
+Each year during Earth Week, we also host three online climate trainings for teachers & students to amplify climate literacy in the classrooms!